PowerLevel9000/e-commerce/README.md

  Execute the following thing:

- - books adding and removing
+ - for selling and buying the products
- - check status
+ - check details of the product

 ### Run tests